-Pursuant to the terms of our certificate of incorporation, we have 10,000,000 authorized shares of preferred stock with a par value of \$0.0001 per share.
-Our board of directors has the authority, without further action by our stockholders, to issue such shares of preferred stock in one or more series, to establish from time to time the number of shares to be included in each such series, and to fix the dividend, voting, and other rights, preferences and privileges of the shares.
-There were no issued and outstanding shares of preferred stock as of March 31, 2022 and December 31, 2021.
+Pursuant to the terms of our certificate of incorporation, we have 10,000,000 authorized shares of preferred stock, par value \$0.0001 per share, all of which shares of preferred stock are undesignated.
+Our board of directors or any authorized committee thereof is expressly authorized, without further action by our stockholders, to issue such shares of preferred stock from time to time on terms it may determine, to divide shares of preferred stock into one or more series and to fix the designations, preferences, privileges and restrictions of preferred stock.
+There were no issued and outstanding shares of preferred stock as of September 30, 2023 and December 31, 2022.